We help you choose between these two wearable giants

 Amazfit or Fitbit: The hardware

-As mentioned above, Fitbit makes fitness trackers and smartwatches at different price points and with different feature sets.
+As mentioned above, Fitbit sells fitness trackers and smartwatches at different price points and with different feature sets.

-The Fitbit family includes fitness trackers such as the Inspire 3, Fitbit Charge 5, and Fitbit Luxe.
-Then there are the two smartwatches: the Versa 4 and Sense 2 health watch.
+The Fitbit family includes fitness trackers such as the Inspire 3, Fitbit Charge 5, and newer Fitbit Air.
+Then there are the two smartwatches: Versa 4 and Sense 2 health watch.

-Amazfit and Fitbit both have strong smartwatch lineups and it's a tough call between the Fitbit Versa 4 and Amazfit GTS 4 (and rounded-faced GTR 4).
+Amazfit and Fitbit both have strong smartwatch lineups, and it’s a tough call.
+Like, when comparing the older Fitbit Versa 4 vs. Amazfit GTS 4 (and rounded-faced GTR 4), choosing the better one is a challenge.

 The Amazfit GTR/GTS 4 comes in round and square options.
-They're not identical, and the square version offers a tad more battery life.
-We prefer the GTR 4, which is a masculine looking 46mm smartwatch.
-The GTS 4 has a more feminine design, but pretty much everything that applies to the GTR 4 can be found on the GTS.
+They’re not identical, and the square version offers a tad more battery life.
+The GTR 4 is a bit bigger and looks bulky, while the GTS 4 is slimmer.
+But pretty much everything that applies to the GTR 4 can be found on the GTS.

 The Amazfit pair offers an overhauled heart rate sensor array on board, multiband GPS, 150+ workout modes, and intelligent detection of workouts, including gym repetitions.

-Outdoor workouts have also been treated to extra biometric analysis via PeakBeats, tracking of track running, and also new mapping and routing.
+Outdoor workouts have also been treated to extra biometric analysis via PeakBeats, running tracking, and mapping and routing.
 Amazfit has always excelled as a fitness smartwatch experience, and the company has doubled down with the GTS4/GTS4.

-The Fitbit Versa 4 is a modest upgrade on its predecessor but matches closely with the GTR/S 4.
-There's GPS on board for run tracking, although it's aimed at a casual crowd, so there's no multiband GPS and little in the way of post-run biometric and performance analysis.
+The Fitbit Versa 4 is a modest upgrade on its predecessor but matches closely with the GTR/S 4 model.
+There’s GPS on board for run tracking, although it’s aimed at a casual crowd, so there’s no multiband GPS and little in the way of post-run biometric and performance analysis.

-But it's better on health, and the Health Metrics dashboard, which keeps tabs on your body's heart rate, and temperature baselines is fantastic.
-While Amazfit sleep tracking is better than your average smartwatch, Fitbit's is the best in the business, with brutally accurate assessments of sleep quality.
+However, in our tests, the Health Metrics dashboard, which keeps tabs on your body’s heart rate and temperature baselines, is solid.
+While Amazfit sleep tracking is better than your average smartwatch, Fitbit is the best in the business, with rather accurate assessments of sleep time.

-Both Amazfit GTS/GTR 4 watches and Fitbit Versa 2 are very middle-of-the-road smartwatches in terms of extras – with no apps, modest third-party integrations, and poor watch face selections.
+Both the Amazfit GTS/GTR 4 watches and the Fitbit Versa 2 are very middle-of-the-road smartwatches in terms of extras, with no apps, modest third-party integrations, and poor watch face selections.

-Both boast Alexa on the wrist, and excellent battery life estimates – with around a week between charges with heavy use.
+Both boast Alexa and excellent battery life, with around a week between charges with heavy use.

 It tracks 120+ workout types, boasts automatic workout detection, and uses the advanced fitness analytics found on the flagship GTR/S 4 smartwatch.
-But it doesn't have GPS built-in, so you will have to piggyback off your smartphones.
-It's good for a dip in the pool, with 5ATM water resistance.
+But it doesn’t have GPS built in, so you will have to piggyback off your smartphone.
+It’s good for a dip in the pool, with 5ATM water resistance.

 There’s support for SpO2 readings to take blood oxygen measurements, stress tracking features, and connected GPS to track outdoor activities with help from your phone.

 The Charge 5 is a much more advanced fitness tracker.
-It has ECG capabilities, and an EDA sensor that keeps tabs on stress specifically, and that can also be used for mindfulness sessions, which are guided from the wrist.
+It has ECG capabilities and an EDA sensor that may keep tabs on stress trends specifically and can also be used for mindfulness sessions.

-It also has built-in GPS, although we did find accuracy issues during our review period.
+It also has built-in GPS, though we did find accuracy issues during our review period.

-Again, fitness isn't a Fitbit priority, and there's little in the way of workout analysis.
+Again, there’s little in the way of workout analysis.
 But Amazfit and Fitbit can sync workouts to Strava.
-But health and sleep tracking are better presented on Fitbit, and again, the Health Metrics Dashboard is better than anything Amazfit has to offer.
+Health and sleep tracking are better presented on Fitbit, and the Health Metrics dashboard is better than anything Amazfit has yet to offer.

 Also consider…